 When I was finally given the diagnosis of intrahepatic cholestasis of pregnancy (ICP), which is the most common pregnancy-specific liver condition, my way of coping was to throw myself into raising awareness of the condition and it grew from there .

-Next year I will be 60 and I want to use the time from now until then doing something positive and fundraising seemed an appropriate thing to do!
-I'd love to raise £60,000 but that's possibly a tad ambitious so I'll start with £600 and see how I get on.
-If I can keep increasing it - fab!
+Next year I will be 60 and I want to use the time from now until then doing something positive and fundraising seemed an appropriate thing to do.
+I'd love to raise £60,000 for research into ICP and part-fund the very first ICP Support PhD student!

 Counting Down to 60

 The first challenge is to lose weight for my proposed hip replacement which will be sometime later this year.
 I have never publicly spoken about my challenges with weight but I am your classic yo-yo dieter and I’m currently carrying around 40lb too much.
-When I was told about the hip replacement I knew I needed to do something so, three weeks ago I joined Slimming World online and with the support of a good friend and my husband, I have lost 7 pounds so far!
+When I was told about the hip replacement I knew I needed to do something so at the end of June 2017 I joined Slimming World online and with the support of a good friend and my husband I am starting to lose weight.
 If you want to sponsor me with my weight challenge please do – I’ll announce my weight loss every week (find me on Twitter @icpjenny) Instagram - icpjenny or my blog https://countingdowntosixty.wordpress.com/.

 I’ll be thinking about what else I can do to fundraise and if you have any ideas about what you’d sponsor me to do then let me know at firstname.lastname@example.org

-Your donation will be used to fund research (perhaps a fetal heart monitor for one of Professor Williamson's studies - just one costs £3,000) and to help the charity achieve its aims and vision that every ICP baby is born safely.
-Anything you can give is very gratefully received.
+Your donation will be used to part-fund the first ICP Support PhD student (typical cost is £100,000) to help the charity achieve its aims and vision that every ICP baby is born safely.

 Jenny, Founder & CEO ICP Support